monodot/ocp-job-manager/README.md

-# ocp-job-manager
+# ocp-task-manager

-A management API for creating and monitoring short-lived processes in OpenShift pods.
+A management API for creating and monitoring short-lived processes (tasks) using OpenShift pods.
 Creates Kubernetes resources from OpenShift Templates, and returns statuses via a Swagger-compliant REST API.

 The project is implemented using Apache Camel on Spring Boot.
 It was initially created using: